[Adopted 10-26-1995 by Ord. No. 25-1995]

 Storage of commercial and industrial material.
 Equipment and materials relating to commercial or industrial use shall not be stored or used at a location visible from the sidewalk, street or other public areas unless permitted under the Zoning Ordinance for the premises.

 Landscaping.
-Premises with landscaping and lawns, hedges and bushes shall be kept trimmed and from becoming overgrown and unsightly where exposed to public view and where the same constitute a blighting factor depreciating adjoining property.
+Premises with landscaping and lawns, hedges and bushes, shrubs, flowering and vine plants shall be kept trimmed and from becoming overgrown and shall not be allowed to grow beyond the boundaries of the property lines.
+All shall be kept under control so it does not constitute a blighting factor depreciating adjoining property.

 Reconstructed walls and sidings.
 Reconstructed walls and sidings of nonresidential structures shall be of standard quality and appearance commensurate with the character of the properties in the same block and on both sides of the street on which the premises front, such that the materials used will not be of a kind that by their appearance under prevailing appraisal practice and standards will depreciate the values of the neighboring and adjoining premises as aforesaid.